Plugins

 Experimental Feature: The plugin system is still experimental and the API may change in future versions.
 Additionally, plugins currently only support backend functionality - there is no frontend plugin support yet.

-Plugins in Vikunja are compiled Go shared libraries (.so files) that can:
+Plugins in Vikunja can:

 • Add new API endpoints